lsm/alfa/docs/advanced_usage.md

 ### What is Dynamic Keys for?

 To make changes to the store, `alfa` requires you to define the names of the outputs for both injected/subscribed components or action functions.
 What if the key you want to change is a dynamic value?
 For example, a unique id for a chat room?
 You can not predefine the output key in this case because it is data not code.
 Luckily, `alfa` supports this use case and it's called `Dynamic Keys`.

+Another use case is you want to load more dependencies based on the `props` of the component at initialization stage.

-To use it you need to define a function as the static property `keys` for your component.
+To use it you need to define a function as the static property [`keys`](/api#keysprops) for your component.

 ### How to Define Dynamic Keys?